NorthernMechatronics/petal_imu/doc/aws_iot_add_gateway.md

 ## Configure Gateway to Commmunicate with AWS IoT Core

 Follow the manufacturer instructions of your gateway to configure and connect the gateway to AWS.
+Note that network administrator access maybe required to add the gateawy to your organization's network.